0xPolygon/cosmos-sdk/x/auth/README.md

 ## Abstract

-This document specifies the auth module of the Cosmos SDK.
+This document specifies the auth module of the Polygon's PoS Cosmos SDK fork.

 The auth module is responsible for specifying the base transaction and account types for an application, since the SDK itself is agnostic to these particulars.
 It contains